Woodcroft

 Woodcroft is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Woodcroft's housing structure, according to the latest Census, consisted of 88.8% houses and 11.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Adelaide metro's figures of 89.2% houses and 10.7% other dwellings.
-Home ownership in Woodcroft stood at 34.5%, with mortgaged properties at 49.9% and rented ones at 15.7%.
-The median monthly mortgage repayment was $1,517, exceeding Adelaide metro's average of $1,452.
-The median weekly rent in Woodcroft was $350, compared to Adelaide metro's $314.
+Woodcroft's dwelling structure, as per the latest Census, consisted of 88.8% houses and 11.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 89.2% houses and 10.7% other dwellings.
+Home ownership in Woodcroft was higher than Adelaide metro's at 34.5%, with the rest being mortgaged (49.9%) or rented (15.7%).
+The median monthly mortgage repayment in Woodcroft was $1,517, above Adelaide metro's $1,452.
+Median weekly rent in Woodcroft was $350, compared to Adelaide metro's $314.
 Nationally, Woodcroft's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing